The Advisory Board supports the Committee in running the Carceral Geography Working Group, and expanding our network and activities.

 Christophe Mincke

-Christophe Mincke is Director of the criminology department at the (Belgian) National Institute for Forensic Sciences and Criminology (NICC), Professor at Facultés Universitaires Saint-Louis, Bruxelles, Belgium.
+Christophe Mincke is Director of the Criminology Department at the (Belgian) National Institute for Forensic Sciences and Criminology (NICC), Professor at Facultés Universitaires Saint-Louis, Bruxelles, Belgium.
 He has developed the concept of “mobilitarian ideal” to analyse the contemporary relation to mobility of Western societies.
 Through four imperatives (activity, activation, participation, adaptation), social actors are demanded to constantly move in a decompartmentalised space.
 He tracks traces of this ideology in the field of imprisonment justification, using empirical material from parliamentary documents pertaining to the new Belgian penitentiary law to show how imprisonment is conceived, nowadays, as a mobility challenge.

 In his Advisory Board role, Christophe contributes to conference organising and co-organises the Explorations in Carceral Geography seminar series.